DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 **Review Summary Reports**

 9. *Review file list*.
-The file list should list *.edf files and *.edf.xml files in the appropriate column.
-The data folder needs to be review if the an error is generated or if the filenames are organized as expected.
-The two most common reasons for an issue to arise is tht the naming convention is not followed or when a file is missing.
+The file list should list '*.edf' files and '*.edf.xml' files in the appropriate column.
+The data folder needs to be reviewed if the an error is generated or if the filenames are not organized as expected.
+The naming convention is not followed and a file is missing are the two most common reasons warranting a review of the contents of the data folder.

 10. *Review EDF Check Summary*.
 Files that generate an unexpected error/warning should be reviewed with an EDF viewer/checker.
 We reccomend using [BlockEdfSignalRasterView](http://www.mathworks.com/matlabcentral/fileexchange/46420-blockedfsignalrasterview) to check and review the EDF content.

 11. *Review Signal Summary*.
 Check that each file contains the signal labels required for the anlaysis.
 See the project leader/scientific lead if you are not sure which labels to check for.
 The signal label check list should include the signal and reference label.

 12. *Review the XML Check Summary*.
 Any file where the check flag is set to 1 should be reviewed.
-In absence of an XML checker, the XML file marked with a 1 should be replaced from the central archive or re-exported from cthe Compumedics software.
+In absence of an XML checker, the XML file marked with a 1 should be replaced from the central archive or re-exported from the Compumedics software.

 ### Data Analysis

 SpectralTrainFig is used to perform spectral and coherence analysis.
 The spectral analysis default values are set to the Division of Sleep and Circadian Disorders, Brigham and Women's Hospital, recommended values.
 The steps required to run an analysis includes identifying the data folder, setting the default results and initiating the analysis based on the amount ouput saved by the program.
 Seperate reccomendations are provided for running coherence analysis.

 **Spectral Analysis**

 1. *Set Analysis Description*.
 Enter a string that describes the analysis (optional)

 2. *Set File Prefix*.
 Add cohort descriptor or other identifying text.
 Adding the settings to the prefix can be helpful for reviewing studies that involve changing analysis settings